Pollen Counts in Grand Rapids, MI

 Download CSV

 Today, the overall pollen level in Grand Rapids, MI is low and the number of mold spores in the air is unknown or very low.
-The Air Quality Index (AQI) is 56, meaning that the air quality is acceptable, but there may be risk for people who are unusually sensitive to air pollution.
+The Air Quality Index (AQI) is 119, meaning that members of sensitive groups may experience health effects, but the general public is less likely to be affected.
 The primary pollutant is Particle Pollution.
 The heatmap above summarizes the daily pollen, mold, and air quality levels for the next five days.
 The following graphs display detailed forecasts for each allergen.

 Grass